argoproj-labs/argocd-operator/docs/reference/argocd.md

   applicationSet:
     scmRootCAConfigMap: argocd-appset-gitlab-scm-tls-certs-cm
 ```
+!!! important

-Note: This is a sample config-map to use to mount your certificate.
-The key value should be 'cert' , this is used as the filename that is mounted.
-Other key names will not work, and this bug will be addressed later.
+Please note that the key in the ConfigMap should be named 'cert', as this is used as the filename that is mounted.
+Other key names will not work due to an upstream bug that will be addressed later.
+Additionally, ensure that the ConfigMap is named argocd-appset-gitlab-scm-tls-certs-cm.
+Below is a sample ConfigMap that can be used to mount your certificate.

 ```yaml
 apiVersion: v1